Carpal tunnel syndrome

 How to recognize carpal tunnel syndrome and what you can do

-Usually, the discomfort can be alleviated with small changes in habits and the right support during the day and night.
-But it is also good to know what you can do yourself and which aids work.
+Usually, the symptoms can be alleviated with small lifestyle changes and proper support during the day and night.
+But it's also good to know what you can do yourself and what aids are effective.

 What causes carpal tunnel syndrome?

-The syndrome occurs when the space in the wrist shrinks.
-This can be due to being born with a narrow carpal tunnel, putting a lot of strain on the hand with repetitive movements, or inflammation, especially during pregnancy or hormonal changes.
+The syndrome occurs when the space in the wrist narrows.
+This can be due to being born with a narrow carpal tunnel, placing excessive strain on the hand with repetitive movements, or inflammation setting in, especially during pregnancy or hormonal changes.
 Diseases such as diabetes, rheumatism, or thyroid problems can also contribute.

 - Some people are born with a narrower carpal tunnel, which increases the risk of nerve compression.

-- Repetitive wrist movements or working with vibrating tools can increase the strain on the wrist.
+- Repeated wrist movements or working with vibrating tools can increase strain on the wrist.

-- The condition is more common in women, especially during pregnancy or menopause, due to hormonal changes that affect fluid balance in the body.
+- The condition is more common in women, especially during pregnancy or menopause, due to hormonal changes affecting fluid balance in the body.

 - Diabetes, rheumatic diseases, and thyroid disorders can contribute to the development of carpal tunnel syndrome.